gulvarol/bsl1k/README.md

 You can download some of the pretrained models used in the experiments by running `bash misc/pretrained_models/download.sh` in the project root directory.
 All the other pretrained models from the experiments are provided in the [Experiments](https://github.com/gulvarol/bsl1k#experiments) section.
 The best BSL-1K model reported for the final experiments is [the first model](https://www.robots.ox.ac.uk/~vgg/research/bsl1k/data/experiments/bsl1k_i3d_m5_l20_kws8_ppose/model.pth.tar).

+*Note 2021.09.14: You might want to check an improved model [here](https://www.robots.ox.ac.uk/~vgg/research/bslattend/) from our follow-up CVPR'21 work.*

 ### Train
 The training launch for each experiment can be found in the [Experiments](https://github.com/gulvarol/bsl1k#experiments) section by clicking "run" links.
 The training can be ran by directly typing `python main.py <args>` on terminal with the arguments.
 We also provide the `exp/create_exp.py`